algorand/pyteal/README.md

 to maximize safety and performance.

 However, TEAL is essentially an assembly language.
 With PyTeal, developers can express smart contract logic purely using Python.
-PyTeal provides higher level, functional programming style abstactions over TEAL and does type checking at construction time.
+PyTeal provides high level, functional programming style abstactions over TEAL and does type checking at construction time.

 PyTeal **hasn't been security audited**.
 Use it at your own risk.